Top five stand mixers for 2019

 With some stand mixers costing more than an oven, you'll want to pick the very best.
 We reveal the ones to buy, plus some to avoid.

 For keen bakers, a stand mixer is a must.
-Whether you're kneading, mixing, whisking or folding, these food mixers take much of the effort out of everyday baking jobs.
+Whether you're kneading, mixing, whisking or whipping a food mixer takes much of the effort out of everyday baking jobs.

-Only logged-in Which? members can view our recommendations below, plus the poor models to avoid.
+Only logged-in Which? members can view our top mixer recommendations below, plus the poor models to avoid.
 If you’re not yet a member, join Which? to get instant access.

 Top five stand mixers

 This stylish stand mixer is a fantastic all-rounder.
 It excels at all the main baking jobs, from whipping, mixing and whisking to kneading doughs, proving that you can have style and substance.
 It’s good value too, compared to popular rivals.
 If you’re after the complete package, this is one of our top picks.

 This mixer has a huge bowl, which is perfect for making big batches of cakes, buns or loaves.
 More mix means it needs to work harder to get a velvety batter, but it had no problem mixing and whisking.
 If you need to cook for a crowd, this is a great option.